trimstray/nginx-admins-handbook/README.md

 ##### Automatic installation

-Installation from source consists of multiple steps.
+Installing from source consists of multiple steps.
 If you don't want to pass through all of them manually, you can run automated script.
 I created it to facilitate the whole installation process.

   > It supports Debian and RHEL like distributions.